Luis Robert Preview, Player Props: White Sox vs. Athletics

 Luis Robert At The Plate

-- Among the qualified hitters in MLB play, his batting average ranks 56th, his on-base percentage ranks 94th, and he is sixth in the league in slugging.
+- Among qualifying hitters, he ranks 60th in batting average, while his on-base percentage ranks 95th and he is sixth in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.